Minnesota sets new record for COVID-19 deaths reported in a single day - Albert Lea Tribune

 The state reported 5,704 new cases, increasing the state’s cumulative total to 295,001.
 Of that number, about 50,000 are still considered active cases.
 As of Tuesday, more than 1,800 people were hospitalized.

 Freeborn County reported 30 new lab-confirmed cases and one probable case, increasing its total to 1,479 cumulative cases.
+Two were added to the county’s list from another county.

+The Freeborn County Public Health Department stated the county now has 230 active cases and 23 people who are hospitalized.
+Seventy-six people have been hospitalized at some point during their illness.

 Faribault County reported 17 new cases and has now had 525 total cases; Mower County reported 72 new cases and has had 2,485 total cases; Steele County reported 51 new cases and has had 1,833 total cases; and Waseca County reported 20 new cases and has had 1,359 total cases.